Open source: HotPatcher development progress

 Update by 2024-04-13 13:45

-For ordinary maps, if the blueprint base class is modified, it will automatically trigger changes in sub-blueprints and maps that reference it:
+For regular maps, modifying a Blueprint base class automatically triggers changes in child Blueprints and maps that reference it:

-However, for WP, the situation is a bit more complex:
+However, for WP, the situation is more complex:

-2. Logic for analysis needs to be implemented for this situation, which will be released in the next version.
+2. Analysis logic needs to be implemented for this situation and will be released in the next version.

-After your donation, you can click on HotPatcher Donor Information Collection Form to submit your donation information, which I will collect periodically and display on the project page.
+After donating, you can click on the HotPatcher Donor Information Collection Form to submit your donation information.
+I will periodically collect and display it on the project page.

 Conclusion

-After five years of development and growth, HotPatcher has become the most popular resource management and packaging solution.
-This update enhances compatibility with UE5 and includes numerous optimizations, and I hope it can continue to shine and create more value in the UE5 era.
+After 5 years of development and evolution, HotPatcher has become the most popular asset management and packaging solution.
+This update, with its UE5 compatibility and extensive optimizations, I hope it will continue to shine and generate more value in the UE5 generation of engines.

 The article is finished.
 If you have any questions, please comment and communicate.